What is Functional Testing? Explained with Test Cases and Example (Updated)

 Understanding How the User Thinks

-The main distinction between QA and dev is a state of mind.
+The main distinction between Quality assurance and dev is a state of mind.
 While developers write pieces of code that later become features in the application, Testers are expected to understand how the application satisfies the user needs.